Searching for Happiness; life and death in Greece and Rome

 In this way, we believe that all readers of Greek and Latin – intermediate and advanced – will be able to get a lot out of the classes and enrich them with their active participation.

-We are considering a hybrid format (part in-person – part on-line) in case the Covid-19 situation makes travel impossible, so if you are interested in on-line participation, please complete the registration form to show your interest, or contact firstname.lastname@example.org
+We are now offering a hybrid format (part in-person – part on-line) because of the uncertainty of the Covid-19 situation.
+The on-line classes will run from 3- 5 pm CEST Mon-Fri so if you are interested in on-line participation, please complete the registration form to show your interest, or contact firstname.lastname@example.org.

 All courses will be taught in English by Dr. George Gazis and Dr. Chiara Blanco, with Prof. Heather Reid.